Last Updated on November 24, 2022 by ashley.davis

 - Toileting – Being able to use the toilet and clean up after

-Instrumental Activities of Daily Living Scale
+Activities of Daily Living Checklist

 The IADL scale is mainly used in assessing the ability of people to live independently.
 It contains more items that go beyond a person’s basic needs.
 It also measures other activities that are essential for everyday living.